Nursing

 What is a Licensed Practice Nurse and what can I do with this certificate?

-This certificate program meets the requirements set out by the Alaska Board of Nursing for licensure as a Practical Nurse.
-Students develop these skills in the nursing skills and simulation labs, classroom, and clinical experiences in hospitals, nursing homes, and clinics.
-The certificate program authorizes one to sit for a national examination, NCLEX-PN and achieve licensure.
-With licensure the LPN can provide direct care to patients, giving routine nursing care to all types of patients, and provide health teaching to clients in many settings.
-They often assist Registered Nurses in more complex, non-routine care.
-Typical duties include taking vital signs, administering prescribed medications, giving injections, preparing patients for medical examinations and surgical procedures, and recording information in the patient’s medical record.
+This certificate program meets the requirements set by the Alaska Board of Nursing for licensure as a Practical Nurse.
+Students develop essential skills through nursing skills and simulation labs, classroom instruction, and clinical experiences in hospitals, nursing homes, and clinics.
+The program prepares graduates to sit for the NCLEX-PN national examination and pursue licensure as a Licensed Practical Nurse (LPN).
+With licensure, LPNs provide direct patient care, deliver routine nursing services across diverse healthcare settings, and support patient health education.
+They often assist Registered Nurses with more complex, non-routine care.
+Typical responsibilities include taking vital signs, administering medications, giving injections, preparing patients for examinations and procedures, and documenting patient information in medical records.

 Where is this program offered?

-APU’s LPN program is currently offered in the following locations: Anchorage, Fairbanks, and Juneau.
-Students must be able to attend in-person labs and clinical rotations in the program for which they apply and are admitted.
+APU’s LPN program is currently offered in Anchorage, Fairbanks, and Juneau.
+Students must be able to attend in-person labs and clinical rotations at the location to which they apply and are admitted.

 When does the next cohort start and what is the application timeline?